jzhao0802/palab/functions/univariate_stats.md

   * Name of the output file(s).
 This might need to be postfixed with function specific names, see Output section.
 * `output_dir`
   * The directory into which all outputs will be written to.
+* `vargt0`
+  * If this is TRUE, certain statistics should be calculated differently

 ## Function